What is Pepper's- A Safe Place?

 What happens at Pepper's - A Safe Place?

-Pepper’s - A Safe Place offers people wanting to improve their mental health an opportunity to meet others, to chat over coffee, tea or a bowl of soup, to make friends and share experiences.
-We offer, on different weeks, informal cookery lessons, Tai Chi, art, music and many more activities.
+Pepper’s - A Safe Place offers people wanting to improve their mental health an opportunity to meet others, to chat over coffee or tea, to make friends and share experiences.
+We offer, on different months, informal cookery lessons, Tai Chi, art, music and many more activities.
 Pepper’s - A Safe Place is informal, friendly and fun where members can be as sociable or as quiet as they wish.

 Why are people who come to Pepper's - A Safe Place called Members?
 Do you have to join?